 Under the Known Player Rule, any player with an established handicap from any other Pool system will start at a comparable TAP handicap determined by the League Director and will shoot under the handicapped race grid.
-If a player is joining an 8-Ball team and has an established TAP 9-Ball rating, they will start in 8-Ball at that rating.
+If a player is joining a 10-Ball team and has an established TAP 8 or 9-Ball rating, they will start in 10-Ball at that rating.
+If a player joined plays both 8 & 9 ball, the 8-ball rating will be used.